billthefarmer/blog/blog/content/post/2013-11-20-whatever-o-meter.md

 {{< whatever-o-meter >}}

-I&#8217;ve called the parts of the page that slide up and down panels, because calling them divs, which is what they are, is too technical.
+I&rsquo;ve called the parts of the page that slide up and down panels, because calling them divs, which is what they are, is too technical.

 To define the initial intro panel, the questions, and the results you need to define quite a few custom fields or front matter parameters on the page.
 In Hugo parameters with a single value are shown as one item, parameters with multiple values are shown as an array.
 They are:

   * **intro ** The initial text that will appear on the panel below the tacho dial and above the start button.
-  * **question**  Each question has it&#8217;s own entry, as many as required within reason.
+  * **question**  Each question has it&rsquo;s own entry, as many as required within reason.
 They will be asked in the order given.
-  * **left**  Each text has it&#8217;s own entry, as many as required.
+  * **left**  Each text has it&rsquo;s own entry, as many as required.
 It will appear on the left below the slider.
 They will be displayed in the order given.
 There may be up to the same number of entries as questions.
-Optional, if not defined &#8216;No&#8217; will appear
+Optional, if not defined &lsquo;No&rsquo; will appear
-  * **center ** Alternative spelling for them as can&#8217;t spell.
+  * **center ** Alternative spelling for them as can&rsquo;t spell.
-  * **centre ** Each text has it&#8217;s own entry, as many as required.
+  * **centre ** Each text has it&rsquo;s own entry, as many as required.
 It will appear in the centre below the slider.
 They will be displayed in the order given.
 There may be up to the same number of entries as questions.
 Optional, if not defined no centre text will appear.
 If an entry contains a single dash (-), no centre text will appear, allowing a centre text for following questions.
-  * **right**  Each text has it&#8217;s own entry, as many as required.
+  * **right**  Each text has it&rsquo;s own entry, as many as required.
 It will appear on the right below the slider.
 They will be displayed in the order given.
 There may be up to the same number of entries as questions.
-Optional, if not defined &#8216;Yes&#8217; will appear
+Optional, if not defined &lsquo;Yes&rsquo; will appear
-  * **result**  Each result has it&#8217;s own entry, as many as required.
+  * **result**  Each result has it&rsquo;s own entry, as many as required.
 The results will be distributed equally around the tacho dial.
 If the result text contains _%d%_, the result percentage will be substituted.
 If five results are used, they will correspond roughly with the tacho dial segments.
   * **weights**  A comma delimited list of weighting values for the questions.
 If provided, there may be up to the same number of values as questions.
 Optional, if not provided the weighting value for questions will default to 1.
   * **duration**  The duration of the animation in milliseconds.
 Optional, defaults to 2000.
 See [JQuery][1] docs.
   * **easing**  The easing function to be used for the dynamics of the tacho dial pointer.
-Optional, defaults to &#8216;easeOutQuad&#8217;.
+Optional, defaults to &lsquo;easeOutQuad&rsquo;.
 See [JQuery UI][2] docs.
   * **more**  Optional, if this field is defined a Find Out More button will appear on the results panel.
 The field should contain a valid URL.
   * **fb-appid ** Optional**,** if this field is defined a Facebook button will appear on the results panel which will show a Facebook feed dialog if clicked.
 The id must relate to an app defined on the [Facebook App Dashboard][3] for your site.
   * **fb-caption**  Optional, the caption you want to appear on the feed dialog.
 If not defined this will default to the page title.